Dealing with a mental health crisis

 Phone your GP surgery and ask for an emergency appointment.
 If you phone and the surgery is closed there should be a recorded message giving you an emergency contact number to call.

-You can also contact your local mental health crisis team direct:
+You can contact your local mental health crisis team directly using the telephone numbers below:

 Injuries or other physical health problems